-As of June 2014, everyone now has the right to ask to work flexibly and your employer has a duty to consider your request.
+Everyone now has the right to ask to work flexibly and your employer has a duty to consider your request.
 Your request can cover the hours that you work, where you work and the time(s) that you are required to work.

 There are certain conditions to a flexible working request